klaykree/GrimDawnAltTabFix/README.md

 # GrimDawnAltTabFix
+Grim Dawn has an issue where it doesn't seem to receive the 'alt release' event when alt tabbing out of the game.
-Sends left alt key code press/release to fix Grim Dawn alt tab issue
+This app sends left alt key code press/release when Grim Dawn receives focus.